 The easy answer to the problem is just put the devices down.
 Are you kidding me?
 Might as well take away my morning coffee at the same time because if I cannot check to see if I got a response to my 140-character post I just sent 2 minutes ago, someone will surely perish in a fit of unparalleled rage.
 Now you’ll have to excuse me and wait a second so I can take a selfie of that.
 I don’t feel my satirical outburst are that far from the truth when we really take a look around us.
 These roses smell nasty.

 How can you prove this inconceivable claim that our fundamental way of life changed, and how we interact with our friends and family has made us slaves to an insufficient piece of equipment we keep in our pocket?
-If you think this is rather preposterous I suggest a trip to a place known in myth as a haven for mobile computing devices.
-You can journey past the 42 rows of houses and through the village square to locate this temple of discovery.
+If you think this is rather preposterous, I suggest a trip to a place known in myth as a haven for mobile computing devices.
+You will journey past the 42 rows of houses and through the village square to locate this temple of discovery.
 There you might find a free-standing structure with a green hue that serves cups of rejuvenating liquid to keep you awake while you stream millions of data packets on their holy free Wi-Fi.
 Seriously, take a trip to your local exclusive coffee shop and count how many people have their little devices out and at the ready.
 While you are there you might want to take a picture of that glorious cup of goodness and use the free Wi-Fi to send it to all your friends and show them how awesome a time you are having sitting alone with your mobile computer.
 You can make yourself believe you are not really alone because you are instantly connected electronically to everyone you know and millions of people you don’t know.
 It is truly incredible how it feels to be surrounded virtually by so many humans and never really engage with them one on one.

 It wasn’t too long ago that checking your mail meant having to physically go outside and check in a metal or wooden box.
 Oh, but there was catch to that.
 You could only do it once a day and never on a weekend.
 We lived in barbaric times back then.
 The horror of not being able to check for a response to your lovely letter about your recent trip to the store written to that lovely mother in law for more than 10 minutes must have been outlandish.